maxtost10/MRI-Project/src/tv_vs_unet/README.md

 **The Surprise**: When benchmarking against Total Variation denoising (Rudin-Osher-Fatemi model), I found that TV could occasionally match the U-Net on SSIM scores.
 This happens because TV's piecewise-smooth prior can boost structural similarity metrics, even while losing fine details.

-**The Innovation**: If TV excels at structural smoothing and U-Net excels at data-consistent reconstruction, why not combine their strengths?
+**The Idea**: If TV excels at structural smoothing and U-Net excels at data-consistent reconstruction, why not combine their strengths?
 I designed a cascaded model:
 1. **Stage 1**: K-space U-Net (frozen after training) performs data-consistent frequency domain reconstruction
 2. **Stage 2**: Image-space CNN refines the magnitude image using residual learning